hyprwm/hyprland-wiki/content/Configuring/Basics/Dispatchers.md

 For example:

-`2 0` Fullscreens the application and keeps the client in non-fullscreen mode.
+`{internal = 2, client = 0}` Fullscreens the application and keeps the client in non-fullscreen mode.

 This can be used to prevent Chromium-based browsers from going into presentation mode when they detect they have been fullscreened.

-`0 2` Keeps the window non-fullscreen, but the client goes into fullscreen mode within the window.
+`{internal = 0, client = 2}` Keeps the window non-fullscreen, but the client goes into fullscreen mode within the window.